MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/setup/Installing-PowerShell-Core-on-Windows.md

 PowerShell binary ZIP archives are provided to enable advanced deployment scenarios.
 Be noted that when using the ZIP archive, you won't get the prerequisites check as in the MSI package.
-So in order for remoting over WinRM to work properly on Windows versions prior to Windows 10, you need to make sure the [prerequisites](#prerequisites) are met.
+So in order for remoting over WSMan to work properly on Windows versions prior to Windows 10, you need to make sure the [prerequisites](#prerequisites) are met.

 ## Deploying on Nano Server